-Her current research interest includes methodologies and methods of interoperability assessment, data analytics, knowledge discovery, information visualization, visual analytics, and sustainability for cyber-physical systems.
-Didem’s research focuses on blending systems thinking and design thinking approaches to overcome the complexity issues—through visual analytics—related to cyber-physical systems with a sustainability perspective.
+Her current research interest includes methodologies and methods of interoperability assessment, data analytics, artificial intelligence, knowledge discovery, information visualization, visual analytics, and sustainability for cyber-physical systems.
+Didem’s research focuses on blending systems thinking, design thinking and future studies to overcome different challanges related to cyber-physical systems.
 She is guest editor of the Designs—Open Access Engineering Design Journal and technical program committee member of IEEE SoSE and ALLDATA conferences.